 Lady and the Tramp II: nowrap

-Lady and the Tramp II: Scamp's Adventure is a 2001 American animated direct-to-video musical romance film produced by Walt Disney Television Animation, and the sequel to the 1955 Disney animated film Lady and the Tramp.
+Lady and the Tramp II: Scamp's Adventure is a 2001 American animated direct-to-video musical romance film produced by Walt Disney Television Animation, and the sequel to Disney's 1955 animated feature film Lady and the Tramp.
 It was released on February 27, 2001, 46 years after its predecessor in 1955.
+While the first film involves Lady dealing with changes in her family and life, the sequel is about Lady and Tramp's only son, Scamp, running away from home and joining a gang of stray dogs, where he ends up in a romantic affair with one of the members, Angel.

 Plot

 In 1911, just two days before the Fourth of July, Lady and Tramp have three well-mannered daughters, Annette, Collette, and Danielle, and a rambunctious son named Scamp.
-After Scamp makes a mess in the house, Jim Dear chains Scamp to the doghouse outside in order to let him earn some disclipine.
+After Scamp makes a mess in the house, Jim Dear chains him to the doghouse outside as punishment.
 His parents, Tramp and Lady, are distraught that their son cannot settle down and follow house rules.
-Tramp tries to reason with Scamp, but he got very cross with his son's insistent desire to be a wild dog.
-Later, Scamp sees a pack of stray dogs, named the Junkyard Dogs, harassing the dogcatcher outside the yard and becomes intrigued.
-Scamp breaks free from his chain and runs off to find the pack.
-He finds a young member of the pack, Angel, and she takes him to the rest of the Junkyard Dogs.
-Meanwhile, Lady notices that Scamp has run away, and alerts Tramp.
+Tramp tries to reason with Scamp, but soon loses his temper at his son's insistent desire to be a wild dog.

 More details